josephslab/josephslab.github.io/_pages/join.md

 ### About the Lab

 The Josephs Lab is based at Michigan State University in the [Department of Plant Biology](https://plantbiology.natsci.msu.edu/).
-MSU is a fun and vibrant place to be a scientist with lots of opportunities to collaborate locally (the lab shares a hallway with [the Weber Lab](http://www.theweberlab.com), [the Niederhuth Lab](http://niederhuth.github.io), and [the Lowry Lab](https://davidbryantlowry.wordpress.com)) as well as with other researchers in either the Plant Biology department or the many other life sciences departments.
+MSU is a fun and vibrant place to be a scientist with lots of opportunities to collaborate locally (the lab shares a hallway with [the Sullivan Lab](https://www.sullivanplantecology.com), [the Niederhuth Lab](http://niederhuth.github.io), and [the Lowry Lab](https://davidbryantlowry.wordpress.com)) as well as with other researchers in either the Plant Biology department or the many other life sciences departments.
 There are lots of great things about living in the East Lansing/Lansing area: affordability, all four seasons, lakes (great and not-great), microbreweries, and minor-league baseball.
 You can also use your hand to explain to people where you live.